 Using a fully productive and reproducible environment combining the Spark Notebook and Docker, Andy Petrella and Dean Wampler explore what it means to do data science today and why Scala succeeds at coping with large and fast data where older languages fail.
 Andy and Dean then introduce and summarize all the new methodologies and scientific advances in machine learning that use Scala as the main language, including Splash, mic-cut problem, OptiML, needle (DL), ADAM, and more, and demonstrate how these programs work for data scientists by enabling interactivity, live reactivity, charting capabilities, and robustness in Scala—things that were still missing from the legacy languages.

-Andy Petrella is a mathematician turned distributed computing entrepreneur.
-Besides being a Scala/Spark trainer, Andy participated in many projects built using Spark, Cassandra, and other distributed technologies in various fields including geospatial analysis, the IoT, and automotive and smart cities projects.
+Andy Petrella is the CEO of Kensu, an analytics and AI governance company that created the Kensu Data Activity Manager (DAM), a first-of-its-kind governance, compliance, and performance (GCP) solution.
+He’s a mathematician turned distributed computing entrepreneur.
+Besides being a Scala and Spark trainer, Andy has participated in many projects built using Spark, Cassandra, and other distributed technologies in various fields including geospatial analysis, the IoT, and automotive and smart cities projects.
 Andy is the creator of the Spark Notebook, the only reactive and fully Scala notebook for Apache Spark.
 In 2015, Andy cofounded Data Fellas with Xavier Tordoir around their product the Agile Data Science Toolkit, which facilitates the productization of data science projects and guarantees their maintainability and sustainability over time.
-Andy is also member of the program committee for the O’Reilly Strata, Scala eXchange, Data Science eXchange, and Devoxx events.
+Andy is also member of the program committee for the O’Reilly Strata Data Conference, Scala eXchange, Data Science eXchange, and Devoxx events.

 ©2016, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org